alyssa-allison/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+    Semantic HTML is HTML that has meaning.
+Example: <section> is semantic; it's more specific than <div>, which is not semantic.
+Section tells you that you're looking at a certain section of the webpage, while div only tells you that you're looking at a block element/container.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. display:block makes the object appear on a new line. display:inline does not move the object to a new line.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content, padding, margin, border

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? cross axis.

 5. Explain why git is valuable to a team of developers.
+    Git is valuable to a team of developers because it allows for developers to work on the same project - developers can fork the project, add their own, send a pull request and then the code can be merged to the project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.